 Arizona is a fault state.
 If you were driving recklessly (or at fault) in Tucson, you must pay compensation to other drivers who have incurred losses and sustained injuries in the accident.
 When it’s the other way around, you can recover your losses and damages from the driver at fault.
 You should consider talking to a Tucson auto accident attorney soon after the crash, no matter the circumstances.
-For your help, below is an overview of the auto accident laws in the state, along with other details worth knowing.
+For your assistance, below is an overview of the auto accident laws in the state, along with other details worth knowing.
+To “go here” and obtain more detailed information on these legalities and how a Tucson auto accident attorney can help navigate them, consider reaching out to a legal professional promptly after an accident.

 The statute of limitations